shienlong/parallel/README.md

 - High-level library to interact with images processing on top of Hadoop
 - Help developers to focus on the processing logic instead of data handling on HDFS
 - Highly efficient and high-throughput implementation
-- Many integration with other popular libraries like OpenCV
+- Many integrations with other popular libraries like OpenCV

 ## 5. Results (visualization) and discussion about findings. here you should also include a roadmap of each objective that has been addressed.
-(Hafiz)

 Results: